Hot Fudge Pudding Cake

-- Do not over bake.
+- PRO-Tip: Do not overbake.
 The middle will look undercooked when you pull it out of the oven, but this is OK.
 The underlying sauce will thicken as the cake cools.

 - If you do not like a “mocha” taste, subtle as it is in this dessert, use water instead of coffee and omit the Kahlua.

 - You must wait for about a half-hour before digging in.
 This will allow for the sauce to cool and thicken.